-In many cases, you are likely to appoint nominees that are your children, who might not be old enough to know how to manage their own money.
+In many cases, you are likely to appoint nominees that are your children, who might not be able to know how to manage their own money.
 And even in the cases where you appoint your spouse or parents, the amount might be too large for them to know how to manage.
 Appointing a trustee takes this burden off their shoulders.

 Who should I appoint as a trustee?

 You should be appointing somebody you know you can trust as a trustee.
 It must not necessarily be your family member and can be an organisation.

 Where should I go to complete a nomination/trustee application?

 You may download the Nomination Form from Gibraltar BSN website and submit to us upon completion.